emadonev/knowledge-base/03 Mathematics/Derivatives.md

 So, if curves approach straight lines, we can say that the **slope of a point is a ==tangent line==**, which comes extremely handy in calculus.
 ![[tangents and calculus.png]]
-Now, another thing we need to take care of are [[Limits]].
+Now, another thing we need to take care of are [[03 Mathematics/Limits]].
 They define how far we can really look into the infinite, so we don't step over the boundary of a limit, off into infinity...

 ### What if we can't take a derivative?
 ---
 But, what happens if we don't have smooth [[Functions]]?
 Can we still take a derivative?
 Well, not really.
 With a smooth function, there is a **transition from one direction to another**, a point where ==the derivative is 0.== However, for nondifferential functions, there is a **sharp turn** (like in absolute functions), where we cannot take the derivative since *nothing can be defined in that moment*.
 ![[no derivatives.png]]
 But, this is just a function with only one undefined point.
 A very "poetic" mathematician
-- n *""It is true, that a mathematician who is not somewhat of a poet, will never be a perfect mathematician.*
+- *"It is true, that a mathematician who is not somewhat of a poet, will never be a perfect mathematician"*

 created a monster of a function, one whose every single point doesn't have a derivative.
 It approximately looks like this:
 ![[weierstrass.png]]